72sevenzy2/ethereal.js/README.md

 Effects receive this state every frame and render accordingly.

- License - MIT © 2025 — Created with ✨ by Seventy
+ License - MIT © 2025 — Created with 72